Home | Browse Topics | Health & disability | Mental health | The process for making a compulsory treatment order

 Do I need a lawyer to represent me at the hearing?

 You can represent yourself, but it is a good idea to have a lawyer to represent you.
-If you have a lawyer, you will still have the opportunity to speak at the hearing.
-A district inspector or staff member at the hospital can help you to find a lawyer.
+Even if you have a lawyer, you can speak at the hearing.
+A district inspector or staff member at the hospital can help you find a lawyer.
 If you cannot afford to pay for a lawyer, you may be able to get an approved lawyer from the Mental Health Providers Roster on Legal Aid (see: “Legal Aid and other legal help”).

 Where will the hearing be held?